BryceVandegrift/website/content/hardware.md

 ### PSU

-I literally just used an old PSU I had sitting around my house, I think I've had it for around 10 years.
-It can handle up 300 watts, which is more than enough for my setup.
-I might replace my PSU soon because I really don't want my computer failing or catching on fire anytime soon.
+My PSU is EVGA 600W Bronze power supply, which is somewhat overkill considering that my CPU and GPU combined only draw around 65 watts max.
+I really don't care what PSU I use as long as it's safe (doesn't catch on fire) and delivers the right amount of power.

 ### Drives